fastrgv/AutomaticDifferentiation-C-Ada/README.md

 # AutomaticDifferentiation: C++ & Ada

+Click on one or both tar files under releases for all sources.

 Ada Package and C++ Source Templates for Automatic Differentiation with examples:

 Assignment operator is overloaded so that a normal looking function definition provides access to not only evaluations of itself, but to evaluations of its analytic derivatives.